orangejuice/blog/data/activity/movie-历史揭秘-紫禁城的秘密-2017/record.en.md

 ---
-title: "History Unveiling: Secrets of the Forbidden City"
+title: "History Unveiled: The Secrets of the Forbidden City"
-slug: history-unveiling-secrets-of-the-forbidden-city
 category: movie
 status: done
 rating: 4